AWS CloudWatch Metrics Stream Setup Guide

 Step 1: Creating a S3 Bucket

-First, We'll create a s3 to bucket to store the metrics
+First, we'll create an S3 bucket to store the metrics

 1. Go to S3 Dashboard